yaserfaraj/yaserfaraj.github.io/_posts/2020-04-5-virseccon-web-challenges-ctf.md

 ---
 ### Crush : Web Challenge

+In this post, I will be showing my solutions from `VirSecCon`, it was a nice experince.
+Notice that I only spend copule of hours.
+I may add couple of other solutions from Web challenges.
+Thanks `John` for a nice experince.

 It was a hint in the website about this vulnerability, then found the `crush.sh` file

 ```sh